DimitrovViktor/Custom-Homepage/README.md

 ### Usage:
 1. Download the HTML file
-2. Open any of the files in your browser
+2. Open the file in your browser

 ### Interface Components:

 - Bookmark sections
 - Clock
 - Google search bar
+- Settings

 ---